Joseph A. Favazza: Personal life

 Favazza is the son of Ambrose and Mary Russo Favazza.
-In addition to a B.A. in history from St. Meinrad College in Indiana, he holds an M.A. and Ph.D. in religious studies from the Catholic University of Louvain, Belgium.
+In addition to a B.A. in history from St. Meinrad College in Indiana, he holds an M.A. and Ph.D. in religious studies from the Catholic University of Louvain, Belgium (Katholieke Universiteit Leuven a/k/a KU Leuven).
 He is published on a range of topics, from the ritual practices of forgiveness and reconciliation to fundamentals in academic leadership and pedagogy.
-His books include The Order of Penitents: Historical Roots and Pastoral Future; Removing the Barriers: The Practice of Reconciliation; A Reconciliation Sourcebook; and From Cloister to Commons: Concepts and Models for Service-Learning in Religious Studies.
+His books include The Order of Penitents: Historical Roots and Pastoral Future, Removing the Barriers: The Practice of Reconciliation, A Reconciliation Sourcebook, and From Cloister to Commons: Concepts and Models for Service-Learning in Religious Studies.

 Favazza's wife, Dr. Paddy Cronin Favazza, is a professor and researcher in the field of early childhood education.
 The couple have four children, including three adopted from Romania.